nikhilCad/real-time-chatroom/README.md

 layout.tsx can also be overridden if in same folder as "()" for its sibling pages

+main default page.tsx is inside (main) folder, but since its just organizational it is picked up as default path by next js

 Here the 2nd class took priority

 TailwindCSS -> Use classname in UIs to apply pre-defined styles